-When you’re trying to find a care home, location is likely to be the factor in your decision.
-Most care home residents want to stay in an area that’s close to family, friends, and community connections, making it easier for loved ones to visit and offer additional support.
+When you’re thinking about how to find a care home, it’s natural to put location as the first priority.
+Most care home residents want to stay in an area that’s close to family, friends and community connections, making it easier for loved ones to visit and offer additional support.

 Questions To Ask When Choosing A Care Home